effectivehomeoffice/effectivehomeoffice.com/webcam-position/README.md

 Care about the position of the web cam.

-The figure below shows three different settings.
+The figure below shows three different settings:

 ![webcam-position.jpeg](webcam-position.jpeg)